History of Klondike and Nome Gold Rush Events

 In the paper, The Significance of the Frontier in American History, Turner argued that the completion of the westward expansion of the US and the final settlement of the frontier directly accounted for the rugged American character which had produced a new type of citizen; one who had received strength and individuality from the savage wilderness and acquired the power to tame the wild.
 Successive generations of westward migrants abandoned useless European attitudes and invented practical solutions to new problems, leading to a culture of informality, democracy and initiative.

 Results of one week of mining of the Pioneer Mining Co. in June 1910 near Nome.
 Photo: Wickersham State Historic Sites Photo Collection/Alaska State Library

 Jackson was speaking at the time of the linking of the two coasts by the transcontinental railroad, the resolution of the Civil War, and the pioneer infilling of the unpopulated Western states.
 If he had waited until 1897, when the first Klondikers embarked for the Yukon, he could have been speaking of them as well.

 Both Klondike and Nome areas are still productive regarding gold.
 Lonely prospectors, smyll teams and large companies still test their luck and mining skills with various results.
 There are still bonanzas to be found and impressive amount of paydirt left.
 There even exist several reality shows about gold mining - the famous Gold Rush Alaska, Bering Sea Gold and Yukon Gold.

 Author and editor highly appreciate help of the Alaska State Library, which kindly provided the permission to use the photos from their digital archive.
 Visiting ASL extensive photo archive is highly recommended for all interested in history of Alaska and Yukon.
-Special thanks to Sandra Johnston from ASL for help with the papers and questions.
+Special thanks to Sandra Johnston from ASL for the help with the papers and questions.